bao156/react-udacity-project1/starter/README.md

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+## Component

+To simplify your development process, we've provided a component for you to develop against.
+The provided folder [`component`] contains the component you will need to perform necessary operations on designing UI:

 ## Backend Server